2 homeless women took over empty house in SF's Castro neighborhood, say they plan to do it again

 EXCLUSIVE: A look inside site of San Francisco's largest coronavirus outbreak

 Orona has been homeless for five years living in her RV.
-She says an injury on the job as a San Francisco firefighter and a divorce left her living out on the streets.
+She says an injury on the job as a firefighter and street medic and divorce left her living out on the streets.

 Jessica Gonzales has been homeless for over a year after her landlord allegedly did not approve of her a service dog in the building.